tunahandanis/nft-marketplace/README.md

 ![AiArtNFT Logo](./doc/img/logo.png)

-## Automate your ML, get your results as NFT
+## Generate artwork through AI, secure it as NFT

-Welcome to the home page of the AutoML.NFT dapp.
+Welcome to the home page of the AiArtNFT dapp.

 <hline>
 </hline>